 Your SQL Server setup is a mission-critical asset that you cannot afford to suffer an outage.
-In order to preserve uptime and plan for unforeseen catastrophes, you need a solid backup strategy in place.
+In order to preserve SQL server uptime and plan for unforeseen catastrophes, you need a solid backup strategy in place.

 There are a few things to consider when putting a backup plan for SQL Server together.
-Learning these is key to developing your SQL skills and making sure your data is safe.
-Let's go over the main talking points and empower you with the information you need to deliver unshakable availability within your database infrastructure.
+Learning these is key to developing your SQL skills and ensuring your data is safe.
+Let’s review the main talking points and empower you with the information you need to deliver unshakable availability within your database infrastructure.
+In this blog, you will also learn about the recommended backup strategy for maintaining SQL server uptime.

-First of all, it's worth discussing the fact that there are actually different types of backup and that this is very much not a one-size-fits-all solution to your downtime dilemmas.
+First of all, it’s worth discussing the fact that there are actually different types of backups and that this is very much not a one-size-fits-all solution to your downtime dilemmas.

 There are three main types of backup to take into account:

-As the name suggests, this backup type involves creating an exact replica of the information stored on your server so that it can be restored in its entirety if the original copy is compromised for any reason.
+As the name suggests, this backup type involves creating a replica of the information stored on your server so that it can be restored in its entirety if the original copy is compromised for any reason.

 Full backups are all-encompassing and thus take time to complete.
 They also only give you a replica of the database when the backup was made; any changes that have happened in the interim will be lost if you need to implement recovery.